NonNullDinu/PseudoLangCompiler/README.md

 The file access is one of the following:
 - read only(short "ro") for files that should only be read from.
 - write only(short "wo") for files that should only be written to.

+The file permissions parameter is required only if the file access is write only, else it is ignored

 The file permissions is a base-8 number (from 3 digits):
 4 for read, 2 for write and 1 for execute.
 Do an or operation on these digits for to get the desired value for the permission.